stellarwp/stellar-changelog-embed/IMPLEMENTATION-GUIDE.md

-# Stellar Changelog Embed Implementation Guide
+# StellarWP Changelog Embed Implementation Guide

-This guide provides detailed instructions for implementing, customizing, and extending the Stellar Changelog Embed plugin.
+This guide provides detailed instructions for implementing, customizing, and extending the StellarWP Changelog Embed plugin.

 ## Installation and Setup